AstraZeneca/awesome-drug-discovery-knowledge-graphs/README.md

 ## Cite

-Please cite the associated paper for this repo if you find is useful:
+Please cite the associated paper for this repo if you find it useful:

 ```
 @article{bonner2021review,